MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/quickstart-python-create-script.md

 - This quickstart requires access to an instance of SQL Server with [SQL Server Machine Learning Services](../install/sql-machine-learning-services-windows-install.md) with the Python language installed.

 - You also need a tool for running SQL queries that contain Python scripts.
 You can run these scripts using any database management or query tool, as long as it can connect to a SQL Server instance, and run a T-SQL query or stored procedure.
-This quickstart uses [SQL Server Management Studio (SSMS)](https://docs.microsoft.com/sql/ssms/sql-server-management-studio-ssms).
+This quickstart uses [Azure Data Studio)](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio).

 ## Run a simple script